-I savor the sweetness of being found and invited to love again in a young marriage of two old high school-college sweethearts, after a thirty-four year absence from one another.
+I savor the sweetness of being found, invited to love again in a decade young marriage of two old high school-college sweethearts, after a thirty-four year absence from one another.

 Tyndale House Publishers carried some of my devotionals online.
-Emails and, more recently, blog posts have chronicled the heart-scape of my life: the devastation of divorce, the surprises of single parenthood with teenagers, the unexpected season of caregiving amidst my parents’ avalanche of aging, living into my dreams of moving to Colorado and going to seminary, and the wonder of a new love with an old sweetheart.
+InterVarsity Press published The Life of the Body: Physical Well-Being and Spiritual Formation, a book I co-authored.
+Through devotionals, my book, poetry, and blog posts, I have chronicled the heart-scape of my life: the devastation of divorce, the surprises of single parenthood with teenagers, the unexpected season of caregiving amidst my parents’ avalanche of aging, living into my dreams of moving to Colorado and going to seminary, and the wonder of a new love with an old sweetheart.

 Though I once worked mainly in the field of emergent language and early childhood education, my joy now is working with those who desire to go deeper into the language of the heart.

 Born and raised in Georgia, we’ve recently returned to coastal climes, where the honeysuckle wafts across cicada-symphony evenings, under skies full of herons, wood storks, and osprey.
 Though we spent years exploring the wild beauty of Colorado, my husband and I now savor returning to the slow ways of the south near dear ones and our roots.